oprypin/crsfml/docs/api/graphics.md

 3 * width, the texture will be repeated 3 times).
 If repeat mode is disabled, the "extra space" will instead be filled with border pixels.

-Warning: on very old graphics cards, white pixels may appear when the texture is repeated.
+WARNING: On very old graphics cards, white pixels may appear when the texture is repeated.
 With such cards, repeat mode can be used reliably only if the texture has power-of-two dimensions (such as 256x128).